Copubah/AWS-Solutions/Chapter1.md

 # Introduction to Cloud 101
 - Define cloud computing and describe the benefits
-- Compare and Contrast cloud computing service and deplyment models
+- Compare and Contrast cloud computing service and deployment models
 - Identify the AWS Global Infrastructure
 - Discuss the shared responsibility model
 - Describe the well-architectured framework and its role in building flexible and reliable architectures